 A kidney function test is a blood-based test essential for the evaluation of kidney (renal) function.
 To test whether your kidney is working properly, your doctor will ask you to provide some blood samples.
 A doctor, a nurse, or a lab technician/ Phlebotomist will collect the blood sample, most probably from your arm.
 Usually, these tests are done early in the morning.
 These tests will help the doctors see how fast creatinine (the waste product) is clearing from your body.
 The breakdown product of muscle tissue is known as creatinine.

 The report of the Kidney function test contains the normal ranges of the parameters covered.
 The reports of blood and urine will help you assess if more investigations are needed.
 Normal values for many tests are determined by the patient’s age and gender.

-If your tests results show any abnormality, then you will probably need regular kidney function test.
+If your test results show any abnormality, then you will probably need a regular kidney function test.

 - BUN or blood urea nitrogen – this test is to check for wastes in our blood.

 - Serum Creatinine – this test examines whether creatinine is building up in your blood.
-A high level suggests Kidney problem.
+A high level suggests a kidney problem.

 - Glomerular Filtration Rate (GFR)- The test determines the rate by looking at factors, such as age, gender, race, height, weight.

 - Urine analysis

 - 0.6 to 1.2 milligrams per deciliter in adult males